-But it's too expensive!
 How do we pay for it?
+Does it pay off?
+Is it expensive?

-Thinking about financing clean electricity and energy efficiency is more than simply listing what finance options are available - it includes understanding important contextual and procedural elements such as why financing is important, when options should be pursued, and who in local government should lead this effort.
+Thinking about financing clean electricity and energy efficiency is more than simply listing what finance options are available - it includes understanding important contextual and procedural elements such as why financing is important, when options should be pursued, and who is best positioned to take the lead.

 why financing clean energy is important